geerlingguy/internet-pi/README.md

 Visit the Pi's IP address with port 3030 (e.g. http://192.168.1.10:3030/), and log in with username `admin` and the password `monitoring_grafana_admin_password` you configured in your `config.yml`.

-To find the dashboard, navigage to Dashboards, click Browse, then go to the Internet connection dashboard.
+To find the dashboard, navigate to Dashboards, click Browse, then go to the Internet connection dashboard.
 If you star this dashboard, it will appear on the Grafana home page.

 > Note: The `monitoring_grafana_admin_password` is only used the first time Grafana starts up; if you need to change it later, do it via Grafana's admin UI.